 Private Well Testing: The test measures several water quality parameters, including total coliform + E. coli, nitrates, manganese, iron, arsenic, copper and lead.
 The cost for the basic, multi-parameter test is $125 (this test would normally cost over $300).
 Test add-ons, including pesticides, herbicides, volatile organic compounds, mercury, hardness, and sodium, may be purchased for an additional charge.
 This test cannot be used to satisfy the requirements of a real estate transaction.

 GSWA offers discounted well and public water testing each spring.
-If you’re interested in being placed on the 2018 water testing program alert email list, please contact Kelly Martin at email@example.com, or 973-538-3500.
+If you’re interested in registering for the 2019 water testing program alert email list, please contact Kristina Necovska at email@example.com, or 973-538-3500.